Road Bike vs. Hybrid Bike: Differences Explained by Expert

 Conclusion

-When choosing between a hybrid vs. road bike, consider your riding style, the area where you live, and the terrain you want to ride in.
+When choosing between a hybrid vs. road bike, consider your riding style, the area you live in, and the terrain you want to ride in.
+You can buy a road bike with wide enough tire clearance to equip it with knobby tires for light hybrid, dirt, or forest roads.
+I recommend reading my in-depth guides on:

 Feel free to share which bike type you like more and why in the comments below.